jeffdemeutter/HierarchicalStateMachine/README.md

 ## Project
 This is a header-only state machine written in C++, focusing on simplicity and usability.
 Currently the state machine header file depends on the stl library.
 I chose to avoid inheritence with this small project as a challange and also to avoid any vtables.

+## how to use

 ## To-Do
 - ~~make headeronly~~
 - add proper example(s)
+- add how-to-use section
 - ~~adjust cmakelist for including in other projects~~